 Whether you run a remote team, or you yourself are working remotely here are the 3 top tips for working remotely.

-Connectivity in real time.
+Connectivity in real-time.
 The one aspect of remote-working that could be considered a setback is that team members are not sitting next to you, or across from you for that instant one question interaction.
 Or for a whiteboard brainstorming session.
-There is no doubt that brainstorming in the same sapce, feeding off each other’s ideas has a powerful impact.
-But it is one of the few setbacks, and with the proper tools you can overvcome this.
+There is no doubt that brainstorming in the same space, feeding off each other’s ideas has a powerful impact.
+But it is one of the few setbacks, and with online video conferencing where you can share screens, you can overcome this.

 Provide and use productive tools.
 My team stays interconnected in real-time using a set of productivity and communication tools.
 These include our core tools,

 such as a company-branded enterprise G-Suite (now called Google Workplace), which I’ve recommended before for managing domains, email, instant chat, video chat, and collaboration tools, including calendars, documents, forms, and presentations).
 Beyond that though, depending on the type of products or services you provide, you’ll likely need a project management tool (we’ve used many over the years, including TeamWork, and ZoHo (which has 40 modules), including projects, Billing, and accounting and a CRM.
 HubSpot is also a powerful CRM, as it Nutshell.
 Additionally, you can use other tools like WhatsApp, Viber, Slack.

 Trust.
 There is no doubt that to run a remote-based organization you have to trust that your people will do what they’re supposed to do.
 Accordingly, to achieve this requires a motivated team.
 What are they working for, what’s in it for them?
 Fear of losing one’s job if you don’t perform is always a motivator.
 But teams that thrive don’t achieve because they have to; they thrive because they want to.